xi42/infsat/README.txt

 How to install
 --------------
-First install all opam dependencies by "make install-dependencies".
+First install and configure opam (docs on https://opam.ocaml.org/doc/Install.html), then install OCaml 4.07.1 (docs on http://www.ocaml.org/docs/install.html#OPAM), e.g., using opam switch create 4.07.1 and finally install opam package dependencies using make install-dependencies

 Run "make infsat" to make the final executable.
 Run "make run-test" to compile and run all tests.

-TODO write which version of OCaml is needed.

 TODO update readme later